iblacksand/YoutubeGameServer/README.md

 # Youtube Game Server

+This is a project to learn about sockets.
+There are going to be many issues.

 This is the backend for a server for 'The Youtube Game'.

 One player chooses a song clip from YouTube.
 The other players have to guess the song, but it is played in reverse.